 Note that the conflicts of interest described above apply to Oregon nonprofit corporations.
-If your corporation is exempt from federal income tax under Section 501(c)(3) of the federal Internal Revenue Code, you are subject to an additional set of conflicts rules.
+If your corporation is exempt from federal income tax under Section 501(c)(3) of the federal Internal Revenue Code, you are subject to an additional set of conflicts rules for transactions characterized as Excess Benefit Transactions.
 Those rules are very specific about when a conflict of interest occurs and are not vague.
-Consult The Oregon Nonprofit Corporation Handbook for more information on these.
+Consult The Oregon Nonprofit Corporation

+Handbook for more information on these.
 Occasionally, a funder, especially a government funder, may impose its own conflicts rules.
 You must follow all of these.